w3f/Grants-Program/applications/polkadex.md

 The tutorials and Documentation that we provide will be published as articles in Medium and other social media platforms with due mention about Web3 grant.
 We also intend to engage community by providing grants in our tokens to add more support and improve our codebase.
 ## Future Plans
-We will be registering a LLC for taking this project ahead.
+We will be registering an LLC for taking this project ahead.
 We intend to host a the Web UI provided here.
 We will also be developing a cloud service to analyse and aggregate the market data to provide a wide range of technical indicators like Bollinger bands, RSI etc.
 We want to provide traders the maximum possible user experience compared to a centralized exchange.